 The repayment conditions vary from bank to bank.
 Therefore, discuss this with as many banks as possible to get the repayment option according to our requirements.

 2. Fixed or floating rate?

 Some banks offer a fixed interest rate while others offer a floating interest rate on education loan.
-If the difference between fixed and floating rate is only about 1 percent, it is better to opt for a fixed rate as these have shorter repayment tenures of 5-7 years.
+If the difference between fixed and floating rate is only about 1 per cent, it is better to opt for a fixed rate.
+As these have shorter repayment tenures of 5-7 years.